mojisejr/mojisejr-flow-1/README.md

 This repository contains a production-ready agent-centric workflow template with required docs, issue/task templates, and comprehensive agent instructions.
 Use this repository as a GitHub template for future projects.

-**Latest Update:** November 2025 - Enhanced with Response Quality Standards, Language Policy, and advanced commands (/pck, /aud)
+**Latest Update:** November 2025 - Enhanced with .tmp folder enforcement, Response Quality Standards, Language Policy, and advanced commands (/pck, /aud)

 Quick goals:
 - Keep workflow rules, safety policies, and command templates intact.